-If you are a current applicant or certificant who has experienced an unforeseen life event or extenuating circumstance (e.g., hospitalization, act of nature) that warrants relief within one year of the determination that you wish to appeal (e.g., the day that your certification expires), you may file an appeal with the BACB.
+If you have experienced a qualifying unforeseen life event or extenuating circumstance that warrants relief (e.g., hospitalization, act of nature) within 1 year before the determination that you wish to appeal (e.g., the day that your certification expires), you may submit an appeal request.
+This type of appeal applies to all trainees, applicants, candidates, certificants, and ACE Providers who have supporting evidence that a qualifying life event occurred.

-This appeal requires documentation that verifies the event or circumstance in question.
-BACB staff will evaluate the appeal based on the date of the event, its potential impact on your ability to obtain or maintain BACB certification, the amount of time you had to meet the applicable requirements (e.g., whether you are using the two years between recertification to accrue continuing education), and whether you could have taken preventative actions (e.g., applied for voluntary inactive status).
+BACB staff will evaluate the appeal based on the date of the event, its potential impact on your ability to obtain or maintain BACB certification, the amount of time you had to meet the applicable requirements (e.g., whether you are using the 2 years between recertification to accrue continuing education), and whether you could have taken preventative actions (e.g., applied for voluntary inactive status).

-How to appeal: You must file a written request within six months of the determination that you wish to appeal (e.g., your certification expiration date) by completing the Administrative Appeal Request Form located on the BACB's Administrative Appeals web page
+How to appeal: You must file a written request for an appeal within 6 months of the determination by completing the Administrative Appeal Request Form.
+This appeal request requires documentation that verifies the event or circumstance in question.